dae-cpp/dae-cpp/README.md

 ## Installation

-Header only, no need to install, just copy `dae-cpp` folder into your folder.
+Header only, no need to install, just copy `dae-cpp`, `Eigen`, and `autodiff` folders into your project.

 Examples and tests can be compiled using CMake.